rosenloecher-it/enocean-mqtt-bridge/README.md

 These smarthome systems may support the listed devices directly.
 But decoupling the systems and use a separated MQTT message broker has some advantages.
 You can access the smarthome state via generic MQTT clients and don't have to use proprietary APIs.
-(Useful, when you want to write your own rules independently from a dedicated smarthome system.)
+(Useful, when you want to write your own rules independently of a dedicated smarthome system.)
 In the end you could degrade your smarthome system to a pure GUI tool and switch easily between different ones.

 ## Features